philipperolet/trg-players/README.md

 Run `lein run -h` to print CLI arguments.
 They are also described in `cli-options` at [claby.ai.main](src/claby/ai/main.clj).

-### TODO : Programmatic mode - interactive mode ###
+### Programmatic mode - interactive mode ###
 In programmatic mode, game only displays initial and end states.

-Game can be run interactively using the `--interactive` flag.
-In that case, every X (optionally specified) steps:
+Game can be run interactively using the `--interactive/-i` flag.
+In that case:
-- user can step with s, continue with c, finish with f, abort with q;
+- user can pause/step with [enter], run with r, quit wit q;
-- game state is displayed.
+- game state is displayed every X (optionally specified) steps.

+See main.clj for more details.

 ## Development